 Raul Martin J. Uson, 59, Filipino, Senior Vice President, is the Segment Head for Branch Services Support Segment.
 Prior to joining RCBC, he was previously connected with PBCom as Business Centre Operations and Oversight Head.
 He also assumed the following roles at Citibank N.A. prior to joining PBCom in 2012: Operations and Services Head (2007 to 2012), Deputy Senior Country Operations Officer for Citi Indonesia (2006), Credit Operations and Transaction Services Head for Citigroup Business Process Solutions (2004 to 2006), Transaction Services Head (2001 to 2004), Internal Control Head (1999 to 2001), Infrastructure Head (1998 to 2001), Quality Assurance Head (1996 to 1998), Expense Processing Department Head (1993 to 1995), Quality Assurance Officer (1991 to 1993), Trade and Reconcilement Unit Head (1988 to 1991), Cash Officer for Greenhills Branch (1985 to 1988) and Teller for Makati Branch (1984 to 1985).
 Mr. Uson graduated from the University of the Philippines Baguio with a degree in AB Economics and Psychology in 1983.
+(Retirement effective April 20, 2022).

-Emmanuel Mari K. Valdes, 48, Filipino, Senior Vice President, is the Head of Customer Acquisition and Retention Division (formerly named as Products and Promotions Division) in Retail Banking Group.
+Emmanuel Mari K. Valdes, 49, Filipino, Senior Vice President, is currently the Regional Sales Director for Metro East.
+Before this recent movement to the region last March 21, 2022, he was assigned as the Head of Customer Acquisition and Retention Division (formerly named as Products and Promotions Division) in Retail Banking Group.
 Prior to assuming this role, he was the Head of Retail Financial Products Division with the rank of First Vice President from October 2013 to June 2017.
 He joined the RCBC in 2010 as Head of Cash Management Services Department and was assigned in 2013 as Financial Center Head under Retail Banking Group.
 He started his banking career in January 1996 when he joined CityTrust Banking Corporation as a Sales Officer in Retail Banking Branch.
 He then transferred to Bank of Southeast Asia in 1997 where he handled the same role.
 He had previous stints thereafter with other banks such as UnionBank of the Philippines where he was Head of Sales Department for Cash Management Services and Standard Chartered where he was a Sales Head also.
 He graduated from De La Salle University in 1995 with a degree in Bachelor of Science in Commerce major in Business Management.